UncleDan/turnkey-vtigercrm/README.rst

-Vtiger CRM - lightweight customer relationship manager
+Vtiger CRM - An enterprise-class CRM and more!
 ===================================================

 **Features**